 Aside from cancer, EGCG is also observed to prevent heart diseases and lower blood cholesterol.
 In Japan, where tea is widely consumed, studies show that those who drink tea more often have a lower risk of dying from cardiovascular diseases than those who don’t.
 Studies also show that regular drinking of tea lowers the risk of hypertension.

-Moreover, studies suggest that consuming tea in a regular basis can help improve brain functions and decrease the risk of Alzheimer’s disease.
+Moreover, studies suggest that consuming tea on a regular basis can help improve brain functions and decrease the risk of Alzheimer’s disease.
 According to the Molecular Nutrition and Food Research, EGCG can help with the growth of neural cells which are crucial for proper cognitive function.
-Additionally, since green tea also contains caffeine, the improvement of mood, alertness and memory is expected.
+Additionally, since green tea also contains caffeine, the improvement of mood, alertness and memory are expected.

 Green tea also contains l-theanine which increases the activity of Gamma-Amino Butyric acid or GABA in the brain.
 GABA is a neurotransmitter known for stimulating receptors that calm down activity in the brain, consequently lowering anxiety levels.

 In terms of Alzheimer’s disease, the bioactive compounds in green tea are studied to have various protective effects on neurons in the brain.
 As such, it reduces the risk of Alzheimer’s.

 Green tea is also recognized for its fluoride content.
 However, it must be noted that although fluoride prevents the formation of cavities, taking in too much is bad for the health.
 The great thing about green tea is that it does not only fight against cavities but also kills bacteria inside the mouth.
 Thus, the consumption of green tea is also associated with improved dental health.